The best break cue is one that will give you controllable and maximum power on your shots and help you achieve that clean break most of the time.

 Break cues are what serious players should be using when going for a break at the start of a game.

 This is because using your shooting cue can end up damaging it and wearing down the tip due to the power and force that is behind that initial stroke.

 Break cues are actually specifically designed to be used for breaks and can withstand even the strongest of strokes.

 They are also far heavier than a standard pool cue.

-There are many choices out there, but we have compiled some of the best break cues that are available on the market today in order to make things easier for you.
+There are several things to look out for when choosing the perfect break cue for your needs.
+We have compiled some of the best break cues that are available on the market today in order to make things easier for you.

 1. Predator BK3 Break Cue with Sport Wrap

 A great break cue is an important tool for any pool player who wants to be at their best.